Intro

 Book the call.

-Thirty minutes.
+Twenty minutes.
 Tell us the workflow eating your team's hours.
 We will say yes, no, or what to fix first.
-Yes means your operator is live in two weeks, billed month to month, cancel anytime.
+Yes means your fractional ops is live in under two weeks, billed month to month, cancel anytime.

 Suprhighway